google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/from_type_to_logotype/content.md

 ## Parting thoughts

 I used to firmly believe that all logos (and especially the ones I designed) need to be created from bespoke typefaces, rather than use something that exists already.
 There are many arguments for that approach, but what I’ve found over the years is that *how* you use type to create something unique is more important than starting with a unique typeface.
 If you look around, you’ll see there are 1000s of logos that all use the same (or very similar) typefaces.
-And yet, each logo is unique to its brand thanks to unique design details and the context they’re placed in.
+And yet, each logo is unique to its brand, thanks to unique design details and the context they’re placed in.

 <figure>